 Kristof is a Cancer Research Institute Postdoctoral Fellow.

 In her doctoral thesis project, Marta combines a range of biochemical, genetic and cellular techniques to study γδ T cells response to human diseases.
 As a member of UCBA and Women in STEM she encourages and is being encouraged to pursue a career in science.
 Outside the lab you can find her running and biking on the Lakefront Trail.
 If you mention that you play chess, she will likely challenge you with a game.

 Ryan is interested in the biophysical mechanisms of antigen recognition by regulatory T cells.
 He is most curious about how the structural characteristics of their recognition determine their function in different biological contexts.
-In his free time, Ryan enjoys playing baseball, reading a good book, and spending time in the great outdoors.
+In his free time, Ryan enjoys playing baseball, learning piano, reading, and spending time in the great outdoors.

 Chris aims to elucidate the details of the dynamics of conformational changes of proteins involved in Vγ9Vδ2 T cell activation.
 He will primarily use biophysical techniques like atomic force microscopy and molecular dynamics simulations.
 When he's not in the lab, Chris likes to be out watching or playing football, basketball, and hockey.

 In collaboration with the Lynch Lab, Philipp is interested in the role of MHC molecules in resolving the immunological paradox of pregnancy in humans and non-human primates.
 When not in lab, he’s likely volunteering at the Museum of Science and Industry, staying fit, having a beer, and/or playing guitar (all at the same time).

 Cole is interested in the mechanism of antigen presentation by the MHC-like molecule MR1 and the structural features governing antigen discrimination by MR1-restricted TCRs.
 In her free time, you can find her attending musicals, reading, and doing yoga.